kampfj/Room-Matching-Machine/writeup.md

 This class parses the input file and constructs our list of participants accordingly.

 `Participant.java`
-Class containing the definition of what a participant on the program is and has for the purpose of rooming - requests, disrequests, behavioral issues etc. This is foundational to the project.
+Class containing the definition of what a participant on the program is and has for the purpose of rooming - requests, disrequests, behavioral notes etc. This is foundational to the project.

 `Room.java`
 A wrapper for a list of participants.
 Super helpful throughout the algorithm because we have functions like `stillLooking()` and `willIInviteParticipant()` which make a "list" dynamic and can help us accommodate all participants.